Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: PDE Pseudospectral Solver

 for $s=(z+1)/2\in[0,1]$, and replacing the right-hand side of \cref{eq:coordiantes} with the Chebyshev differentiation matrices \cite{boyd2001chebyshev}, the values of $x_i(s,\tau)$ at each node $s_k$ can be found numerically by recursively calling a numerical ODE solver

 where $\partial_\tau x_i({s_k},\tau_\ell)$ is \cref{eq:coordiantes} evaluated at $s_k$ (generated via \cref{eq:cgl}) and the current time step $\tau_\ell$ and $\Delta \tau$ is the step size of the ODE solver.
-Once each $x_i(s_k,\cdot)$ changes less than a specified threshold, the nodes are projected back to a Chebyshev basis using the Vandermonde matrix to obtain a geodesic expressed with the Chebyshev basis.
-We found that only a small number of nodes was required to accurately approximate the right-hand of \cref{eq:coordiantes}, and is likely due to using Chebyshev differentiation matrices, rather than other numerical differentiation techniques.
+Once each $x_i(s_k,\cdot)$ changes less than a user-specified threshold, the nodes are projected back to a Chebyshev basis using the Vandermonde matrix to obtain a geodesic expressed with the Chebyshev basis \cite{boyd2001chebyshev}.
+We found that only a small number of nodes was required to accurately approximate the right-hand of \cref{eq:coordiantes} for most cases we tested, which is likely due to the use of Chebyshev differentiation matrices, rather than other numerical differentiation techniques.
 The method outlined above is essentially the method of lines \cite{schiesser2012numerical}, but with the spatial derivatives computed using pseudospectral differentiation.